 - Hidden Depths: Before becoming Emperor, he wrote several histories, one of which was censored by the Imperial Family for being too truthful.
 Though people thought he would be a poor Emperor, he turned out to be probably the best Julio-Claudian Emperors after Augustus.
 Though admittedly that isn't saying much.

 - Sadist: Other Roman Emperors, one of them having been his own nephew and predecessor Caligula, took part in Gladiator Games.
 What would weak, old Claudius do?
 Fight against a stranded orca.
 Granted, Pliny the Elder's account claims the whale managed to sink one of the ships attacking it, so it wasn't entirely one-sided and moving it into an arena would have been impossible for the time.

-- Standardized Leader: Claudius was never really one of the greatest leaders of Rome, but many historians agree that at the very least, he was not incompetent as an Emperor.
+- Standardized Leader: Claudius was never really one of the greatest leaders of Rome, in his dynasty he would be the second greatest after Augustus, but many historians agree that at the very least, he was not incompetent as an Emperor.
 He certainly wasn't, compared to the late rule of Caligula.

 - Word of Dante: That the modern, academic consensus on Claudius matching what Robert Grave depicted in I, Claudius, particularly the whole idea of him Obfuscating Stupidity, is actually the result of a re-evaluation of the source material sparked by the popularity of Graves' novel and the subsequent mini-series.